MicrosoftDocs/learn/learn-pr/wwl-sci/describe-concepts-of-cryptography/includes/3-describe-encryption-its-use-cybersecurity.md

 Encryption is used worldwide in almost every facet of our lives, from making a call on your smartphone to using your credit card to make a purchase in a shop, and even more so when you browse the web.

-- **Web browsing** - You may not realize it, but every time you go to website where the address starts with HTTPS or there is an icon showing a padlock, encryption is being used.
+*Web browsing* - You may not realize it, but every time you go to website where the address starts with HTTPS or there is an icon showing a padlock, encryption is being used.
 Notice the address bar for this web page and you will notice the address starts with https://.
-Similarly, anytime you connect to your bank through the web or make an online purchase where you are providing sensitive information such as a credit card number, you should make sure you see https:// in the address bar.
+Similarly, anytime you connect to your bank through the web or make an online purchase where you're providing sensitive information such as a credit card number, you should make sure you see https:// in the address bar.

-- **Device encryption** – many operating systems provide tools to enable encryption of hard drives and portable devices.
+*Device encryption* – many operating systems provide tools to enable encryption of hard drives and portable devices.
 Windows Bit Locker, a feature of the Windows operating system, for example, provides encryption for your PC hard drive as well as portable drives that may connect via a USB device.

-- **Messaging applications** – Some commonly known and available messaging applications encrypt messages.
+*Messaging applications* – Some commonly known and available messaging applications encrypt messages.

-- **Mobile communications** - Whether you're using a smartphone or other mobile communications device, encryption is used by your phone to securely register your mobile device to the nearest communications mast or cell tower, ensuring you always have the best signal strength to make a call.
+*Mobile communications* - Whether you're using a smartphone or other mobile communications device, encryption is used by your phone to securely register your mobile device to the nearest communications mast or cell tower, ensuring you always have the best signal strength to make a call.